 The Indian & Colonial Research Center has been designated a Registered State of Connecticut Genealogical and Research Center.
 All materials are accessible to students, academic groups and education entities

 There is a research fee for any phone or email request that requires staff more than 15 minutes to fulfill.
 The cost for each hour after the initial 15 minutes is $20 for non-members and $15 for members.
-Photocopies are $.50 for standard size, $.75 for legal size, and $1.00 for ledger size
+Photocopies are $1.00 per page

 The I C R C is also a local historical society and museum and reference library